bluesky66-dev/kibana/x-pack/plugins/uptime/README.md

 You can update snapshots by prefixing the runner command with `env UPDATE_UPTIME_FIXTURES=1`

-You can access the functional test server's HyperSec Kibana at `http://localhost:5620/`.
+You can access the functional test server's Kibana at `http://localhost:5620/`.

 You can login with username `elastic` and password `changeme` by default.